C/1975 V1 (West): Observational history

+The New York Times, however, reported this about Comet West on 2 March 1976:

 Breakup

-Before the perihelion passage, and using 28 positions obtained between 1975 August 10 and 1976 January 27, Comet West was estimated to have an orbital period of about 254,000 years.
+Before the perihelion passage, and using 28 positions obtained between 10 August 1975 and 27 January 1976, Comet West was estimated to have an orbital period of about 254,000 years.
 As the comet passed within 30 million km of the Sun, the nucleus was observed to split into four fragments.

-The first report of the split came around 7 March 1976 12:30UT, when reports were received that the comet had broken into two pieces.
+The first report of the split came around 7 March 1976 at 12:30 UTC, when reports were received that the comet had broken into two pieces.
 Astronomer Steven O'Meara, using the 9-inch Harvard Refractor, reported that two additional fragments had formed on the morning of 18 March.

 The fragmentation of the nucleus was, at the time, one of very few comet breakups observed, one of the most notable previous examples being the Great Comet of 1882, a member of the Kreutz Sungrazing 'family' of comets.
 More recently, comets Schwassmann-Wachmann-3 (73P), C/1999 S4 LINEAR, and 57P/du Toit-Neujmin-Delporte, have been observed to split or disintegrate during their passage close to the Sun.